 In addition to the campaign analytics, recommendations also provide insights regarding product performance.
 The Product Analytics table shows the top 100 products that have generated the highest revenue in descending order.

-You can see the revenue generated by product sales and your users’ engagement (impressions, clicks, adds to cart, and purchases) with that product using different recommendation algorithms.
-In addition to the performance metrics, the product analytics table provides transparency into the performance of algorithm-product relations.
-This feature offers more insights into how an algorithm performs for a specific product or which products generate more engagement than others.
+You can see revenue generated by product sales and your users’ engagement (impressions, clicks, add to cart, and purchases) with that product using different recommendation algorithms.
+On top of the performance metrics, the product analytics table enables the transparency of the algorithm-product relation-based performance.
+This feature provides more insights into how an algorithm performs for that product or which products create more engagement than others.

 When you click on a product in the product analytics table, you can view the algorithms that recommended it and generated revenue.
 In other words, trending, most popular, and other contextual algorithm outputs will be clear to help you gain insights into which products are more valuable to your users.